lmondada/dphil-thesis/content/03_compiler/_index.md

 difference between classical computation graphs and the requirements of quantum computation.
-This motivates a new graph-based IR tailored to quantum computation that we present in {{< reflink "sec:graph-defs" >}}, along with formal graph rewriting semantics ({{< reflink "sec:rewrite-def" >}}).
-The main difficulty here is in ensuring that rewrites cannot create invalid graphs.
-We conclude in
+This motivates a new graph-based IR tailored to quantum computation that we present in {{< reflink "sec:graph-defs" >}}, along with formal graph rewriting semantics based on sesqui-pushout (SqPO) transformations ({{< reflink "sec:rewrite-def" >}}).
+Whilst the SqPO transformation definition is constructive, its existence is not guaranteed.
+We conclude the chapter in
-{{< reflink "sec-gts-def" >}} by proposing definitions for transformation systems on the IR and discuss how they compare to the double pushout (DPO) construction.
+{{< reflink "sec:rewrite-operational" >}} by discussing a more restricted
+"operational" notion of graph rewriting that will be useful for the rest of the thesis.

 <!-- The term "rewriting" is also used in this thesis whenever we mention
 transformation systems that act not on graphs but on strings and terms, as this